-This is, in fact, how cats came to be domesticated as companions to human beings.
-They earned their keep in the granaries exterminating the rodents, fulfilling their side of the equation in one of the oldest of all adversarial relationships in the animal kingdom.
+They earned their keep in the granaries exterminating the rodents; fulfilling their side of the equation in one of the oldest of all adversarial relationships in the animal kingdom.

-Not all civilizations, however, viewed rodents as a scourge to be served up to the cats for the taking.
-In Asia, where mice are believed to have originated, the Chinese kept the tiny animals as pets as early as 1100 BC.
+In Asia, where history of rodents are believed to have originated; the Chinese kept the tiny animals as pets as early as 1100 BC.
 The Egyptians accorded supernatural powers to mice, while the Greeks used them in rituals for divination and prophesy.

 (Alas, dormice faced a different fate in the same period.
 The Romans considered them a succulent edible delicacy!)

-In roughly this same period, mice and rats were increasingly used in scientific research, most notably the genetic work of Gregor Mendel.
-This led to the breeding of more unusual specimens, which in turn stimulated greater interest in “fancy” rats and mice as pets.
+Most notably the genetic work of Gregor Mendel.
+This led to the breeding of more unusual specimens; which in turn stimulated greater interest in “fancy” rats and mice as pets.

 In January 1976, the National Fancy Rat Society was founded in Great Britain; and exists today in concert with the original National Mouse Club.